How to Grow and Care for Smilax Asparagus Fern (Asparagus asparagoides) Indoors

 Watering

-Water Smilax Asparagus Fern thoroughly during the growing season while allowing the top 2 in. of soil to dry a little between waterings.
+Water Smilax Asparagus Fern thoroughly during the growing season while allowing the top 2 inches of soil to dry a little between waterings.

-Make sure that the pot has a drainage hole to prevent the soil from getting soggy to avoid root-rot disease.
+Make sure that the pot has a drainage hole to prevent the soil from getting soggy to avoid rotting and death of the plant.

 Light Requirements